dsa-ou/algoesup/src/docs/writing.md

 please let us know so that we can change `ruff`'s configuration.

 #### Language subset
-The Deepnote project you copied also includes the `allowed` linter, created by ourselves.
+Our library also supports the `allowed` linter, created by ourselves.
 It checks whether your code only uses a certain subset of the Python language.
 This gives you some reassurance that your code will be understood by a wide audience.

 By default, `allowed` checks against the Python subset used in our algorithms and data structures course.
-It is already included in the project.
 So, if you're an M269 student, to check that your essay is easily understood by your peers in terms of Python constructs, just add the following after loading the extension:
 ```python